opensystemsassociation/southendtransportresearch/README.md

 When the 'southend transport' application is started up:
 - Check that the yellow led on the IOIO device is flashing as this tells you the phone is in commminication with it.
+- If the yellow led isn't flashing then replug the usb cable.
 - Write a track description (click on the field and a popup text box will appear).
 - Click start.